-We found five studies (51,118 participants) that reported on harms of screening in pregnancy.43- All five studies reported on false-positive results of screening, and one study also reported on false-negative results.
+We found five studies (51,118 participants) that reported on harms of screening in pregnancy.44- 48 All five studies reported on false-positive results of the first step in a two-step screening algorithm, and one study also reported on false-negative results.
 We found no studies addressing other harms of screening for syphilis during pregnancy.
-One large, fair-quality prospective study evaluated the proportion of falsepositive results using RPR as part of the traditional screening algorithm.
-Three large, fairquality studies (two prospective and one retrospective) and one good-quality retrospective study evaluated the use of an immunoassay (i.e., ARCHITECT CIA, LIAISON CIA, or BioPlex MFI) as part of a reverse screening algorithm.
-One moderate-sized, fair-quality prospective study evaluated the use of an immunoassay (Elecsys Immunoassay [IMA]) compared with a nonstandard composite screening algorithm.
-All of these tests are FDA approved for use in the United States.
-While all five studies were conducted in the United States, one study also enrolled participants from Argentina.
-Details describing the study populations (e.g., baseline syphilis risk, gestational age at time of screening, prior syphilis and treatment history) were often unclear or not reported.
-While all studies appeared to include participants from a variety of racial and ethnic backgrounds (e.g., Asian, Black, White, Hispanic), three studies44-46 did not report demographic information for their full study cohort, and no study reported Hispanic ethnicity by race (e.g., non-Hispanic Black) (Table 1).
+One large, fair-quality prospective study evaluated the proportion of false-positive results using RPR as part of the traditional screening algorithm.44 Three large, fair-quality studies (two prospective^{44,47} and one retrospective46) and one good-quality retrospective study45 evaluated the use of an immunoassay (i.e., ARCHITECT CIA, LIAISON CIA, or BioPlex MFI) as part of a reverse screening algorithm.
+One moderatesized, fair-quality prospective study evaluated the use of an immunoassay (Elecsys Immunoassay [IMA]) compared with a nonstandard composite screening algorithm.48 All of these tests are FDA approved for use in the United States.
+While all five studies were conducted in the United States, one study also enrolled participants from Argentina.48 Details describing the study populations (e.g., baseline syphilis risk, gestational age at time of screening, prior syphilis and treatment history) were often unclear or not reported.
+While all studies appeared to include participants from a variety of racial and ethnic backgrounds (e.g., Asian, Black, White, Hispanic), three studies45-47 did not report demographic information for their full study cohort, and no study reported Hispanic ethnicity by race (e.g., non-Hispanic Black) (Table 1).

-Positive screening results for syphilis ranged between 1.0 and 4.8 percent across all five studies.
-False-positive results ranged between 0 and 65 percent, depending on the screening algorithm and index test evaluated (Table 1).
-One study reported on false-negative results (0%, Elecsys IMA).
+Positive index test results (first step in a 2-step algorithm) for syphilis ranged between 1.0 and 4.8 percent across all five studies.
+False-positive results of the first step of the 2-step screening algorithm ranged between 0 and 65 percent, depending on the 2-step screening algorithm and index test evaluated (Table 1).
+One study reported on false-negative results (0%, Elecsys IMA).48